MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/text-input.md

 categories: controls

 keyboard:
-  tab, arrow keys or ctl+tab: |
+  tab, arrow keys or ctrl+tab: |
     Focus visibly moves to and from the text input space bar: |
     Places the user in editing mode inside the input

 mobile:
   swipe: |
-    Focus moves to the element, expresses its name, role, input value and state- if disabled
+    Focus moves to the element, expresses its name, role, input value, and state (if disabled)
   doubletap: |
     Keyboard appears to edit